BehindTheMusicTree/audiometa/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

+The Apache 2.0 license provides patent protection, which helps prevent contributors and users from facing patent litigation from other contributors.
+This makes it a safer choice for both individual contributors and organizations compared to licenses without explicit patent grants.

 ## Changelog